tomhodgins/qompile/README.md

 # Qompile

-Compile HTML with container queries into flat HTML & CSS.
+Compile HTML and container queries into HTML and CSS media queries.
 This tool consumes an HTML input file and a CSS stylesheet that can make use of use JS interpolation anywhere via `${}`.

 Included in this compiler is a mixin for container queries, named `containerQuery()` which accepts three arguments: `selector`, `test`, and `stylesheet`: